simoneddeland/MonoGame/Documentation/articles/tutorials.md

 # Tutorials

 Check out the awesome work of the larger MonoGame community with their own tutorials, blogs and videos.
+Many of them were originally created for Microsoft XNA but they will still work fine for MonoGame.

 > If you have a blog or article on MonoGame and wish to have it recognized here, reach out to the MonoGame team using the [support links listed on the help page](help_and_support.md).